 Jon Krane was elected to the Board in 2022.

 Krane graduated with a BA in Art History in 1990 and went on to earn his MBA from Columbia Business School in 1999.
-He played four years on the Varsity Tennis Team.
+He played four years on the varsity tennis team.
 His sister, Jennifer, also attended Conn College and was a government and history major in the class of 1988.

 John D. Linehan P’18 ’23 ’24